 How to start trading commodities online

 A commodity is a physical product, whose value is determined primarily by the forces of supply and demand.
-This includes grains, energy and precious metals (the most popular one you’re likely to recognise being Gold).
+This includes grains, energy, and precious metals (the most popular one you’re likely to recognize being Gold).

 Commodities trade in a centralized market, where investors and speculators predict if prices will rise or fall by a predetermined time.
 In order to save the trouble of the traditional method of calling a commodity broker and waiting for a filled order price, trading commodities online is more efficient when done with some prior thorough homework and preparation.